ljarin/kr_autonomous_flight/README.md

 give path to the json file in tracker_params_mp.yaml : dispersion/graph_file: FILL IN PATH

-To change planner, change `tracker_params_mp.yaml`, to run planner quickly without running quad, set `use_tracker_client` to false
+To change planner, change `tracker_params_mp.yaml`, to run planner quickly without running quad simulation(to get control effort and tracking error), set `use_tracker_client` to false

-- one terminal run :
+You need three terminals to run the code:
+- Terminal 1:

 ```
 roslaunch map_plan_launch run_in_sim.launch
 ```

-- one terminal run:
+- Terminal 2:

 ```